covid-at-home/covid-at-home/level1.md

 ### Don't Get Infected

 Where possible, follow the instructions from authorities.
-This includes the by-now familiar guidelines for social distancing:
+This includes some of the by-now familiar guidelines for social distancing:

 * Change greeting.
 Instead of a handshake, hug, or kiss(es), try waving or bowing from a distance.
 * Your eyes, nose, and mouth are possible ways for the virus to enter your body.
 Wash your hands before touching your face.
 Don't touch your face while outside.